Frequently Asked Questions

 Being brokers and advisers, we do not set the rates.
 The bank or lender does.
 We will always negotiate the best rate possible with the bank or lender.
 We see rates on a daily basis that are not advertised.
 Banks also have ‘gimmick’ employee packages which may not actually be the best deal for your situation.
-For example a bank having a company employee discount off floating of .50%, however their standard floating rate is .50% higher than the other banks!
+For example, a bank with a company employee discount off a floating rate of .50%, however their standard floating rate is .50% higher than the other banks!
 We cut through the sales gimmicks to give you unbiased advice and the best possible deals for your situation.
 Often we can negotiate better than ‘package’ discounts including Government.

 How do you get paid?
 Do you charge a fee?

-For most of our day to day business the insurers, banks and lenders pay us a commission/brokerage when you draw down a loan or take out a policy.
+For most of our day-to-day business the insurers, banks and lenders pay us a commission/brokerage when you draw down a loan or take out a policy.
 So usually our service is paid for by the lender/insurer.
-The banks/lenders/insurers pay us a commission because we are a cost effective way of introducing business to them and we do all of the initial work of introducing you to them.
+The banks/lenders/insurers pay us a commission because we are a cost-effective way of introducing business to them, and we do all of the initial work of introducing you to them.

 There are rare times we do charge a fee; this may be to cover work done whereby we do not get paid a commission by the lender.
 Fees are always agreed upfront, if charged at all.
 Situations that may incur a fee are: